 | GamedayMath | EV calculators | No | Free | Web |

 What it does: Juice is the only app on this list that uses AI to do actual research on your bets.
-Submit a screenshot of any betting line from any sportsbook, and Juice analyzes the matchup — pulling injury reports, team trends, historical data, and news — then calculates true probabilities and recommends whether the bet has positive expected value.
+Submit a screenshot of any betting line from any sportsbook, and Juice analyzes the matchup by pulling injury reports, team trends, historical data, and news, then calculates true probabilities and recommends whether the bet has positive expected value.

 The platform is excellent for positive EV betting, arbitrage, and bonus bet conversion.
 If you're the kind of bettor who wants to systematically exploit line differences between sportsbooks, OddsJam is the gold standard.